wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be reviewed by the designated expert and published in an RFC.
 An RFC is REQUIRED for the registration of new value data types that modify existing properties.
-An RFC is also REQUIRED for registration of WHEP Protocol Extensions URIs that modify WHEP Protocol Extensions previously documented in an existing RFC.
+An RFC is also REQUIRED for registration of WHIP Protocol Extensions URIs that modify WHIP Protocol Extensions previously documented in an existing RFC.

    The registration procedure begins when a completed registration